Exodius/TrinityCore-MOP-5.1.0/README.md

 TrinityCore-MOP-5.1.0
 =====================

-TrinityCore 4.3.4 changed to Mist of Pandaria 5.1.0
+TrinityCore 4.3.4 changed to Mist of Pandaria 5.1.0a

-Leak:
+last merge 3/02/2013 with TrinityCore 4.3.4.
+commit - 66dfcd2b43286829a200a52aac83d57aac88f140

+SQL no included, file too big for GitHub
+Mmaps, Vmaps and DBC not included, again file to big.

 # ![logo](http://www.trinitycore.org/f/public/style_images/1_trinitycore.png) TrinityCore